awslabs/aws-well-architected-labs/Security/300_IAM_Tag_Based_Access_Control_for_EC2/Lab_Guide.md

 8. Check the role you have created by clicking on *ec2-admin-team-alpha* in the list.
 Record both the Role ARN and the link to the console.
 9. The role is now created, ready to test!

 ## 3. Test Role<a name="test_role"></a>
 ### 3.1 Assume **ec2-admin-team-alpha** Role
 Now you will use an existing IAM user with MFA enabled to assume the new *ec2-admin-team-alpha* role.
 1. Sign in to the AWS Management Console as an IAM user with MFA enabled. [https://console.aws.amazon.com](https://console.aws.amazon.com).
 2. In the console, click your user name on the navigation bar in the upper right.
 It typically looks like this: `username@account_ID_number_or_alias`then click **Switch Role**.
 Alternatively you can paste the link in your browser that you recorded earlier.
-3. On the Switch Role page, type the account ID number or the account alias and the name of the role *ec2-admin-team-alpha* that you created in the previous step.
+3. On the Switch Role page, type you account ID number in the **Account** field,  and the name of the role *ec2-admin-team-alpha* that you created in the previous step in the **Role** field.
 (Optional) Type text that you want to appear on the navigation bar in place of your user name when this role is active.
 A name is suggested, based on the account and role information, but you can change it to whatever has meaning for you.
 You can also select a color to highlight the display name.
 4. Click **Switch Role**.
 If this is the first time choosing this option, a page appears with more information.
 After reading it, click Switch Role.
 If you clear your browser cookies, this page can appear again.
 ![switch-role-developer](Images/switch-role-developer.png)
 5. The display name and color replace your user name on the navigation bar, and you can start using the permissions that the role grants you replacing the permission that you had as the IAM user.